v-bosch/v-bosch.github.io/_pages/about.md

 ---

 This website is under construction!
 I am a PhD student supervised by Prof. Dr. Tim C Kietzmann in the Machine Learning group at the Institute for Cognitive Science, University of Osnabrück.

 I work in the intersection of neuroscience and artificial intelligence, i.e., [neuroconnectionism](https://www.nature.com/articles/s41583-023-00705-w).
 My work focuses on neural decoding and the development of new neural network architectures that model vision.
 I am generally interested in (neuro)philosophy, machine learning and all other techniques we can use to understand the human condition.

-  I completed my Master's degree in Cognitive Computing (Artificial Intelligence) at Radboud University (Donders Institute, Nijmegen).
-Feel free to contact me!
+  Previously, I completed my Master's degree in Cognitive Computing (Artificial Intelligence) at Radboud University (Donders Institute, Nijmegen).